trinodb/trino-admin/docs/presto-admin-commands.rst

 .. code-block:: none

-    presto-admin collect logs
+    trino-admin collect logs

-This command gathers Presto server logs and launcher logs from the ``/var/log/presto/`` directory across the cluster along with the ``~/.prestoadmin/log/presto-admin.log`` and creates a tar file.
+This command gathers Presto server logs and launcher logs from the ``/var/log/presto/`` directory across the cluster along with the ``~/.trinoadmin/log/trino-admin.log`` and creates a tar file.
 The final tar output is saved at ``/tmp/presto-debug-logs.tar.gz``.

 Example